LarsJK/ObjectiveLibModbus/README.md

 Now that you're set up, do the following to make modbus calls

-- Import ObjectiveLibModbus where you will be using it:
+- Import ObjectiveLibModus where you will be using it:
 ``` objective-c
 #import "ObjectiveLibModbus.h"
 ```